top of page

 Menopause

 Menopause usually begins at around 48 years of age.
 It naturally lasts about 4 - 5 years.
-During this time, ovulation becomes less and less frequent, the period only comes sporadically and the actual last period occurs 1 - 5 years later.
+During this time, ovulation becomes less and less frequent, the period only comes sporadically and the final period occurs 1 - 5 years later.
 This last period is called menopause.
 When it occurs varies from woman to woman.
 The hormone supply, thyroid function, and genetic predisposition largely determine when menopause is complete.

 Irregular / Heavy Periods